nhsconnect/prm-repo-ehr-transfer-service/README.md

 ### prm-repo-ehr-transfer-service

-This is an implementation of a component to handle the receiving of the GP2GP message set used to transfer a patient's Electronic Health Record between GP Practices.
+This component of the Repository is reponsible for the request and receiving (incoming transfer) of a patient's Electronic Health Record over GP2GP.

+It is the first receiver of all inbound messages (from MHS inbound) for the Repository and will send on irrelevant messages to a downstream "not handled" queue so that they can be actioned by the service responsible.

 ## Prerequisites